MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-cohere-rerank.md

 ### Create a new deployment

-The following steps demonstrate the deployment of Cohere Rerank 3 - English, but you can use the same steps to deploy Cohere Rerank 3 - Multilingual by replacing the model name.
+The following steps demonstrate the deployment of Cohere Rerank v3 - English, but you can use the same steps to deploy Cohere Rerank v3 - Multilingual by replacing the model name.

 To create a deployment:

 [!INCLUDE [open-catalog](../includes/open-catalog.md)]

-> [!NOTE]
-> For models offered through the Azure Marketplace, ensure that your account has the **Azure AI Developer** role permissions on the resource group, or that you meet the [permissions required to subscribe to model offerings](#permissions-required-to-subscribe-to-model-offerings).
->
-> Models that are offered by non-Microsoft providers (for example, Llama and Mistral models) are billed through the Azure Marketplace.
-For such models, you're required to subscribe your project to the particular model offering.
-Models that are offered by Microsoft (for example, Phi-3 models) don't have this requirement, as billing is done differently.
-For details about billing for serverless deployment of models in the model catalog, see [Billing for serverless APIs](model-catalog-overview.md#billing).

 4. Select the model card of the model you want to deploy.
 In this article, you select **Cohere-rerank-v3-english** to open the Model Details page.

 1. Select **Deploy** to open a serverless API deployment window for the model.
-1. Alternatively, you can initiate a deployment by starting from your project in AI Foundry portal.
+1. Alternatively, you can initiate a deployment from your project in the AI Foundry portal as follows:

     1. From the left sidebar of your project, select **Models + Endpoints**.
     1. Select **+ Deploy model**.